Jacoblairm/desktop-provisioning-system/README.md

 Edit /var/www/html/setting.php to your desired configuration

 #### Installing Images
-Place .qcow2 images to your backing image directory (set in settings.php)
+Place .qcow2 images to your base image directory (set in settings.php)

 ##### Convert .vdmk to .qcow2